TechnionComputationalMRILab/SIMPLE/README.md

 You should provide a csv file that contains a table with 2 or 3 columns.
 Each column represents the path for MRI case (DICOM/Nifti format) in specific plane.
 The column name can be 'coronal'/'axial'/'sagittal'.
 Each row represents the cases for specific patient.
+The csv file should be located under SIMPLE directory.

 For eaxample:
 ![image](figures/csv_file_example.png)